 - The network packet filtering system causes a long enough of a delay to prevent a file from downloading.
 This will manifest itself when the updates timeout during download.
-The CertiportTestCenterLog.txt file found in the Data folder of Console will report multiple attempts at trying to download a specific file.
-If Console fails to download an update, the whole update process will stop.
+The CertiportTestCenterLog.txt file found in the Data folder of Compass will report multiple attempts at trying to download a specific file.
+If Compass fails to download an update, the whole update process will stop.

-- A downloaded Console file becomes corrupted during the update process.
+- A downloaded Compass file becomes corrupted during the update process.

-- If the AV/Firewall is flagging Certiport Console files, the installation folder of Console, usually in the C:\Certiport folder, needs to be added as an exemption.
+- If the AV/Firewall is flagging Compass files, then the installation folder of Compass, usually in the C:\Certiport\ folder, needs to be added as an exemption.

 - The Certiport website is being aggressively filtered.
 Please add *.certiport.com to your exception list.
 We are also working on our end to improve this as well.

-- Delete the files in the Console\SoftwareUpdate folder and attempt to re-download.
+- Delete the files in the Compass\SoftwareUpdate folder and attempt to re-download.

-Our Antivirus/Firewall is detecting Certiport files as being potentially malicious (Console 8).
+Our Antivirus/Firewall is detecting Certiport files as being potentially malicious (Compass for Windows).

 Some Antivirus programs, like Windows Defender and Symantec AV, detect some of our self-extracting zip packages as a potential virus.
 We do check our files, and we can assure you that the files in question are not viral.
 The issue is with self-extraction code, which is causing the false positive.
 We are currently working on a different method to package our files, but in the meantime, we recommend that you add C:\Certiport to your AV/Firewall exceptions list.

 If you have a firewall/AV appliance, you will need to make an exception for *.certiport.com.
 Our exam service could also be flagged as malicious due to its functions with our exams.
 That service can be found at ‘C:\Program Files (x86)\Certiport\Certiport Exam Service\CPExamSvc.exe’ for 64bit systems and ‘C:\Program Files\Certiport\Certiport Exam Service\CPExamSvc.exe’ for 32bit systems.
-If this service is blocked, Non-MOS and ACU/ACP exams will fail to start.
+If this service is blocked, some exams will fail to start.

-We are receiving an "Unhandled Exception" error (Console 8).
+We are receiving an "Unhandled Exception" error (Compass for Windows).

 This is a generic error with multiple causes.
 Clicking yes will provide you with details specific to the error, however there are many variations.
-The error will persist each time Console 8 is launched until fixed.
-This error is most commonly seen immediately after running updates when Console 8 closes and reloads.
+The error will persist each time Compass for Windows is launched until fixed.
+This error is most commonly seen immediately after running updates when Compass closes and reloads.

 - Error due to lack of Admin Rights and/or Technical Requirements: This error is primarily caused by either not having full Windows Admin Rights on the exam workstation, having group (network) policy restrictions in place, or non-compliance with our Technical Requirements (including prerequisites/third-party add-ons).

-Error after Updating: When this error occurs after performing updates, you can fix this by repairing Console 8.
-This is done by running the Console 8 setup executable over the current installation without performing any uninstall* (with full Admin Rights).
+Error after Updating: When this error occurs after performing updates, you can fix this by repairing Compass.
+This is done by running the Compass setup executable over the current installation without performing any uninstall* (with full Admin Rights).
 This is preferable because you are able to keep all of the product updates and do not need to re-download any exam content.
-If for some reason this does not address the issue a clean uninstall and reinstall will be necessary.
+If for some reason this does not address the issue a clean uninstall, reinstall, and downloading of applicable exam content will be necessary.

 This is not a total repair and when running the executable you will not see any repair message, just the normal installation screens.
-However, this will restore critical Console 8 system files.
-Ensure that you do not have any instance of Console 8 running when running the setup file as a repair.
-After setup completes you will need to log in as an Organization Admin to set the test center ID again, and you will see the one required update in red just like a clean install.
-Run the required update and reconfigure any Console settings needed such as Admin Credentials, Proxy Server, and LAN settings.
-Note:
+However, this will restore critical Compass system files.
+Ensure that you do not have any instance of Compass running when running the setup file as a repair.
+After setup completes you will need to log in as an Organization Admin to set the test center ID again, and you will see any required updates just like a clean install.
+Run the required updates and reconfigure any settings needed such as Admin Credentials, Proxy Server, and LAN settings, etc. Note:

-We are receiving a "Failed to initiate the Console Pre-Loader.
-Please contact Customer Services" error (Console 8).
+We are receiving a "Failed to initiate the Pre-Loader.
+Please contact Customer Services" error (Compass for Windows).

-This error can appear after changes have been made to the Admin Credential settings in Console 8.
-Normally you would need to close and re-launch Console 8 before these settings will take effect.
-If for any reason Console 8 is unable to authenticate the new settings then you will receive this error.
+This error can appear after changes have been made to the Admin Credential settings in Compass.
+Normally you would need to close and re-launch the software before these settings will take effect.
+If for any reason Compass is unable to authenticate the new settings then you will receive this error.
 To resolve please check any settings that may have recently changed:

-Once these settings have been changed you will need to completely close Console 8 and then re-launch it to ensure that you are no longer receiving the error.
+Once these settings have been changed you will need to completely close Compass and then re-launch it to ensure that you are no longer receiving the error.

-We are receiving an "Exam Failed to Complete Successfully" error (Console 8).
+We are receiving an "Exam Failed to Complete Successfully" error (Compass for Windows).

-This error is generally seen after the Proctor enters his/her credentials and the candidate attempts to launch the exam.
+This error is generally seen after the Proctor enters their credentials and the Test Candidate attempts to launch the exam.
 This may occur before or after the exam tutorial, which shows up immediately after launch but prior to the exam timer starting.
 Review the following solutions when encountering this error:

-- Microsoft Office Installation Issues (MOS Exams only):
+- Microsoft Office Installation Issues (MOS Exams only, Compass for Windows only):

 Microsoft Office has not been Activated or opened for the first time: After the Microsoft Office software is installed, there could still be first-time/one-time prompts that appear after launching each title (e.g. prompts for registration, updates, cloud file syncs, add-ons, etc.).
-If Console 8 is launching the software for the first time, it is not designed to deal with these prompts and will hang up or produce an error.
+If Compass is the source for launching the corresponding Live-in-the-Application software for the first time, it is not designed to deal with these prompts and will hang up or produce an error.
 To address this, launch each Office program individually after a fresh install (and prior to testing for the first time or after a long break in testing) to ensure that the software opens to the default project screen.

 Some of these prompts are per Windows User profile.
 If you use multiple profiles ensure that you have opened and addressed any applicable prompts before testing.
 Note:

 - Office software may be corrupted: It's possible that Office itself is in need of repair.
-Initiate a repair from the Windows Control Panel in the "Programs & Features" item.
 If a repair does not fix the issue, you may need to do a clean uninstall and reinstall.